blue-pho3nix/ade/README.md

 ### Post-Authentication Enumeration
 - **Kerberos Ticket Management:** Gets a Kerberos ticket, saves it as a .ccache file you can reuse, and tells you the command to connect to SMB using that ticket.
-- **SMB share enumeration:** Enumerates SMB shares on the target, attempts access with anonymous/guest or supplied credentials, and reports access permissions (e.g., READ, WRITE).
+- **SMB Share Enumeration:** Enumerates SMB shares on the target, attempts access with anonymous/guest or supplied credentials, and reports access permissions (e.g., READ, WRITE).
-- **Intelligent retries:** Automatically retries SMB checks when they fail to ensure more reliable results.
+- **Intelligent Retries:** Automatically retries SMB checks when they fail to ensure more reliable results.
-- **BloodHound collection:** Executes the BloodHound data collector, automatically retrying on failure, and outputs a ZIP that can be imported into BloodHound.
+- **BloodHound Collection:** Executes the BloodHound data collector, automatically retrying on failure, and outputs a ZIP that can be imported into BloodHound.
 - **Permission Checks:** Scans Active Directory with bloodyAD to find items your credentials can change (like user accounts or groups).
-- **ADCS checks:** Probes for Active Directory Certificate Services and then uses Certipy to find misconfigured templates that allow for privilege escalation.
+- **ADCS Checks:** Probes for Active Directory Certificate Services and then uses Certipy to find misconfigured templates that allow for privilege escalation.

 ---